rajeshrinet/pyross/README.md

 - **Introduction to [*PyRossGeo*](https://github.com/lukastk/PyRossGeo) for spatial epidemiological simulations** - 11-12 AM (GMT+1) on Monday (18 May)

-Both meetings will be using Google Meet, in the following room: https://meet.google.com/amv-qevr-fjp
+The meetings will be using Google Meet in the following room: https://meet.google.com/amv-qevr-fjp

 ## About